StackItHQ/pes-praths71018/README.md

 ### Note

-- credentials.json file isn't pushed in repository for precautionary purposes.
+- credentials.json file isn't pushed in repository for precautionary purposes. (hence .gitignore file)
 - password for MySQL database is removed in the repository again for precautionary purposes.